-Hendrix College does not award need-based financial assistance to non-citizen international students, but the College does offer a limited number of scholarships (see the list below).
-The average scholarship awarded to an international applicant for the current academic year is $14,000, and the total institutional costs for the 2011-2012 academic year is $43,944.
-Therefore, an international applicant should be prepared to pay at least $30,000 for one year at Hendrix.
+Hendrix College does not award need-based financial assistance to non-citizen international students, simply, by submitting an application for admission, international applicants are considered for a number of scholarships (see the list below).
+The average scholarship awarded to an international applicant for the current academic year was approximately $22,000.
+The comprehensive fee for the 2017-2018 academic year is $55,996.
+Therefore, an international applicant should be prepared to pay at least $30,114 for one year at Hendrix.
 He or she will need to provide for certain personal expenses as well.

 Work study

-International students are eligible, through the Hendrix College work study program, to work on campus.
+International students are eligible, through the Hendrix College work study program, to work on campus for up to $2000 per year if they work their maximum amount of hours under the federal minimum wage.
+To reach the maximum allocation, one would need to work about 6 hours per week.
+Work study jobs are typically acquired at the beginning of each semester.
 The positions are based on availability.
 In figuring money earned through work study into a student’s available financial resources, please keep in mind that Hendrix College provides a substantial amount of support to international students.
 Adjusting to life in the United States and on campus also factor into determining how many hours a student feels comfortable working.

 The rigors of the academics at Hendrix College, among other factors, influence the number of hours a student is able to work; hence, students tend to earn different amounts of money during their time at Hendrix College.